jldez/pyplasma/README.md

 #### Add material to the simulation

-The material instance just created is added to the simulation with
+The material instance just created is added to the simulation (after adding the laser source to the domain) with

 ```python
 dom.add_material(material, boundaries={'xmin':300*nm})